hyperblockspro/tezos-reward-distribute/readme.md

 This setting is for autopay

-5. HyperBlocksPro is applied this for auto tezos reward distributing.
-If there is any issue in your operating, please report us.
+5. At Hyperblocks we use this for Tezos auto reward distribution.
+If there is any issue in your setup, please let us know.
 Thank you!